Entanglement dynamics from universal low-lying modes: Brownian local GUE model

 Note that the condition \eqref{econd} does not need to be imposed as an external input.
-The evolution of the entanglement entropy of $S_2$ for a maximally mixed initial state can be expressed as \be e^{-S_{2}^{\rm (max)}(x, t)} = q^L\bra{D_x} e^{-P_{4}t} \le(\otimes_i \frac{1}{q} \ket{\up}_i\ri) \, . \ee By acting with $e^{-P_{4}t}$ on the left, we get \eqref{fullint_2ren} with $s=s_{\rm eq}$ due to the structure of the low-energy excitations, and by acting on the right, we get a time-independent result due to the fact that $\otimes_i \ket{\up}_i$ is a zero energy eigenstate of $P_4$. \eqref{econd} must always be true to ensure consistency between these results.
+The evolution of the entanglement entropy of $S_2$ for a maximally mixed initial state can be expressed as \be e^{-S_{2}^{\rm (max)}(x, t)} = q^L\bra{D_x} e^{-P_{4}t} \le(\otimes_i \frac{1}{q} \ket{\up}_i\ri) \, . \ee By acting with $e^{-P_{4}t}$ on the left, we get \eqref{fullint_2ren} with $s=s_{\rm eq}$ due to the structure of the low-energy excitations, and by acting on the right, we get a time-independent result due to the fact that $\otimes_i \ket{\up}_i$ is a zero energy eigenstate of $P_4$. \eqref{econd} must always be true to ensure consistency between these results.\footnote{There is a subtlety here when working with finite system sizes, see App.~\ref{sec:commentsmembrane} for a discussion.}

 One interesting aspect of the condition \eqref{econd} is that it is sensitive to the UV behaviour of the dispersion relation $E(k)$, as it involves an $O(1)$ imaginary value of $k$.
 We will return to the implications of this UV sensitivity in the Discussion section.